WP editor backups

 This started happening about a week ago, so it does seem like something changed...

-#5 Updated by Gina Cherry about 2 years ago
+#5 Updated by Gina Cherry over 2 years ago

 I read through the link you shared and am now wondering if this is a theme-specific issue.
 A few people reported seeing this bug on Woo Commerce.
 The CETLS site uses Woo Canvas.
 I was not able to reproduce it on the BMCC Open Pedagogy site, which uses Customizr